AlexanderKoch-Koch/EvolvingANN/README.md

 Python/Simulation.py currently provides an interface to the CartPole environment for the C extension.

 # Future plans
 This ANN of course has to run on a GPU to achieve some reasonable performance.
-NVIDIAs CUDA platform would be suitable.
+NVIDIA's CUDA platform would be suitable.
 However this AI approach should first be tested on a smaller scale.